Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Vehicle to building deployers now keep their target when deploying with `DeployToFire`.
 - Fixed laser drawing code to allow for thicker lasers in house color draw mode.
+- `DeathWeapon` now will properly detonate.
+  - But still some settings are ignored like `PreImpactAnim` *(Ares feature)*, this might change in future.

 ## Technos